 Other gains/(losses) - net

-Other gains in 3Q2017 amounted to RMB2.4 million which was attributed mainly to foreign exchange gains arising from receivables denominated in SGD which had strengthened against the USD.
+Other gains in 4Q2017 amounted to RMB1.2 million, compared to a loss of RMB17.4 million in 4Q2016, attributed mainly to foreign exchange gains arising from receivables denominated in SGD which had strengthened against the USD.

 Distribution and marketing expenses